ChengBinJin/WGAN-GP-tensorflow/README.md

 **src**: source codes of the WGAN-GP

 ### Training WGAN-GP
-Use `main.py` to train a VAE network.
+Use `main.py` to train a WGAN-GP network.
 Example usage:

 ```
 python main.py